USA-RedDragon/DMRHub/README.md

 ## Current Status

-This project is budding, deployment is expected in days.
+This project is deployed in the Oklahoma AREDN mesh.
 Future revisions will help clean it up and separate concerns a bit better.
 Everything is functional so far (excluding potential bugs) but some of the web interface needs finishing.
-The most major web components to register and get a repeater on the system are implemented, as well as to view the currently active talkgroups.
-The 9990 Parrot and 4000 Unlink are implemented.
+9990 Parrot and 4000 Unlink are implemented.

 ## External requirements

-Right now, Redis is the only requirement
+Right now, Redis is the only requirement, though the database will be externalized in the future.

 ## Todos

 ### Before first release

+#### Things the user sees

+- Make user admins appointable and implement user suspend in the UI
+- Add ability to add and remove talkgroup admins in the UI
+- Superadmin class that can add and remove admin
+- Admin class that can make and delete talkgroups, suspend and enable users, appoint and demote talkgroup owners, and see the master repeater and user list
+- Finalize color scheme

+#### Things the dev sees

 - CI build and release
-- user needs to be able to map static talkgroups
 - database configurable either postgres or sqlite
 - Dockerize
 - flags to env vars
 - make cors hosts configurable
 - redis auth
+- Document deployment
+- Paginate APIs
+- Rework frontend to not carry around so many objects
+- componentize the frontend

 ### Soon

 - Track packets for lastheard
+- calculate loss by tracking seq progression and determining lost packets
 - details page for talkgroup with lastheard
 - details page for repeater with lastheard
 - details page for user with lastheard and repeaters
 - users should be able to edit their name and callsign
-- I should be able to update the dmrdb on the fly
 - error handling needs to be double checked
 - Fix MSTCL on master shutdown (signal trap)
+- distributed database?
+Maybe OLSR can help with the "where do I point my pi-star" problem that isn't a SPOF?

 ### Long Term